Adding Interest to Your Table Decor with Pattern Mixes

 And the key area I most love to experiment is with layered patterned dishes.
 Interesting mixes of cool plates are a wonderful way to bring a little bit of edginess to an otherwise elegant table.

-On today’s table, I mixed them with a pale magnolia floral for a warm weather feel, but I’m sure they’ll be used on many a table in the future in completely new ways.
+Here, I mixed them with a pale magnolia floral for a warm weather feel, but I’m sure they’ll be used on many a table in the future in completely new ways.

 Perhaps part of my signature look is the use of casual distressed pieces on the same table as my most precious items, so a rugged ceramic bowl peacefully coexists with linen, crystal and silver.

-The tablecloth is a wonderful washed linen with ruffled edge, very casual in attitude yet crisply white.
+The tablecloth is a wonderful washed linen with deep ruffled edge, very casual in attitude yet crisply white.

 Flanking the centerpiece I used bold brass hurricane lamps, another pair of items I’d been eying for a while.
 The chunky pillar candles are needed for balance.